 Who is it for?

-3 x 4-hour workshop series & self-directed learning including videos, readings, reflective exercises between each session.
+3 x 4-hour facilitated workshop series & self-directed learning including videos, readings, and reflective exercises between sessions.

 Price per person (+ GST):